papalotis/ft-fsd-path-planning/README.md

 The intention of this repository is to provide teams entering the driverless category with a path planning algorithm, so that they can get up and running as fast as possible.
 Teams are encouraged to use this repository as a basis and adapt it to their own pipeline, as well as make changes that will improve the algorithm's performance.

+The algorithm differs from other common path planning approaches in that can very robustly handle one side of the track not being visible, for example the inside of a corner.
+This is a common problem in the driverless category, especially for new teams with less sophisticated detection pipelines.

 Parts that are specific to the FaSTTUBe pipeline have been removed.
 The algorithm is now a standalone library that can be used in any pipeline.
 It is a Python package that can be installed using pip.

 The algorithm requires the following inputs: